genomicsclass/leanpub/manuscript/intro_to_batch_effects.md

 is an underestimate of the standard error since it does not account for the variance introduced by {$$}\gamma{/$$}.

-With data from several laboratories we can in fact estimate the {$$}\gamma$s ,if we assume they average out to 0.
+With data from several laboratories we can in fact estimate the {$$}\gamma{/$$},if we assume they average out to 0.
 Or we can consider them to be random effects and simply estimate a new estimate and standard error with all measurements:

 ```r